cstepien/Evolution-of-CCMs/README.md

 ## License

-The content of this project itself is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the code used to analyze and visualize data is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+The content of this project itself is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the code used to analyze and visualize data is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).